 This is why most of my portfolio right now is growth tech stocks.

-So in summary, the way to trade the news profitably is often to do the exact opposite of what the crowd is doing, invest with money you don’t need anytime soon, don’t mind the volatility, and be patient.
+In summary, the way to trade the news profitably is often to do the exact opposite of what the crowd is doing, invest with money you don’t need anytime soon, don’t mind the volatility, and be patient.